j-timothy-balint/Metropolis-Hastings-GPGPU/Readme.md

 This GPGPU algorithm was implemented based on the research "Interactive Furniture Layout Using Interior Design Guidelines" and implementation by Paul Merrel et al.

 This repository has three branches.
 The test-version branch was used for the user study version of the C# application and works with that master branch.
 The Parallel_Met-Hastings and master branch include more optimizations as the test-version suffered from some performance issues for larger sets of objects.
+The optimizations were implemented by T. Balint during his time as a Post Doc during his time at the TU Delft.

+If you have any questions regarding the implementation you can contact me at marijngoedegebure @ gmail.com.

 This GPGPU algorithm and the C# application are both available to the public under the MIT licence, see below.